Quantum gravity from the point of view of locally covariant quantum field theory: Classical theory

 \subsection{An abstract point of view on field dependent coordinates}

 More generally, there is no reason to distinguish between the curvature invariants that enter the definition of $X_g$'s and those which constitute the density $\Phi_x$ in $\Phi^\beta_{\vr{f}}(g)=\int_M\Phi_x(g)\vr{f}(X_g(x))$.
-Abstractly speaking, one can consider a family of $N$ scalar curvature invariants $R_1,\ldots, R_N$ and a class of globally hyperbolic spacetime that characterized by the 4-dimensional image under this $N$-tuple of maps.
-It was shown in \cite{MuSa} that any globally hyperbolic spacetime with a time function $\tau$ such that $\nabla\tau>1$, can be isometrically embedded into the $n$-dimensional Minkowski spacetime $\M^N$ for a sufficiently large $N$.
-This suggests that, depending on the physical situation, one can always choose $N$ and construct $R_1,\ldots, R_N$ in such a way that all the spacetimes of interest are characterized uniquely in this framework.
+Abstractly speaking, one can consider a family of $N$ scalar curvature invariants $R_1,\ldots, R_N$ and a class of globally hyperbolic spacetimes characterized by the 4-dimensional images under this $N$-tuple of maps.
+It was shown in \cite{MuSa} that any globally hyperbolic spacetime with a time function $\tau$ such that $|\nabla\tau|\ge1$, can be isometrically embedded into the $N$-dimensional Minkowski spacetime $\M^N$ for a sufficiently large $N$ (fixed by the spacetime dimension).
+This suggests that, depending on the physical situation, one can always choose $N$ and construct $R_1,\ldots, R_N$ in such a way that all spacetimes of interest are characterized uniquely in this framework.
 One can then consider observables of the form

-where $\vr{f}:\M^N\rightarrow\Omega^4(M)$ is a density-valued function, which we assume to be compactly supported with the support inside the image of $M$ under the embedding $\ph:M\rightarrow \M^N$ defined by the family $R_1,\ldots,R_N$.
+where $\vr{f}:\M^N\rightarrow\Omega^4(M)$ is a density-valued function, which we assume to be compactly supported inside the image of $M$ under the embedding $\ph:M\rightarrow \M^N$ defined by the family $R_1,\ldots,R_N$.
 One could then quantize the metric perturbation, in the same way as we do it in the present work.
 An alternative approach would be to quantize the embedding $\ph$ itself, as it was done for the bosonic string quantization in \cite{BRZ}.
 We hope to explore these possibilities in our future works.